devuri/wpenv-console/docs/cli/backup.md

 # Backup Command - WordPress Backup

-The `BackupCommand` is a part of `wpenv-console` designed to simplify the process of creating backups for your WordPress web application, including database backups and file backups.
+This is a part of `wpenv-console` designed to simplify the process of creating backups for your WordPress web application, including database backups and file backups.

 ## Usage